himanshgadipelli/targetlabs/README.md

 This project implements a RESTful API spring-boot application.
 This service saves the file in a target location and returns the meta-data.
-The file is saved in a different
+The file is saved in a different folder for validation(for future implementations).

+The upload file size is set to 1 MB.
+Can be set higher when using IntelliJ as IDE.